garybake/blog/content/2023_03_24_vector_database_api.md

 The next part is where to store the data.
 Everything related to email uploading is in the EmailUploader class.
 Weaviate uses the notion of 'classes' (not the same as python classes) which are akin to tables.
 We are going to store everything in an 'Email' class.
-The easiest example just needs the name and the vectorizer.
+The smallest example just needs the name and the vectorizer.
 Later on you can add things like formally declaring the schema for the class.

 	class_obj = {
 		"class": "Email",